All articles

 This is the part most people skip, and it’s exactly the part that determines how much you get.
 Every approved deduction reduces your net income and moves your benefit upward.
 The income guidelines for food stamps in Washington State allow the following deductions in 2026:

-Here’s something that keeps many people from even applying: they assume their savings or their car will disqualify them.
+Short answer — no. And this is one of the biggest reasons moms don’t apply when they actually should.
 But when it comes to the income limits for food stamps in Washington State, assets are rarely the deciding factor for most households.

-Thanks to Broad-Based Categorical Eligibility (BBCE), Washington has effectively waived the food stamp asset limit for most households.
-Your savings account, your vehicle, and your home are not counted.
-If you’ve been putting off your DSHS food stamps application because you have a few thousand saved up, or you own a decent car, that won’t work against you.
+Washington has waived the asset test for most households through its Broad-Based Categorical Eligibility (BBCE) policy.
+That means your savings account, your car, and your home are simply not counted.
+If you’ve been putting off applying because you have some money saved up or you drive a decent car, go apply.
+None of that will work against you.

-The only exception applies to households where every member is elderly (60+) or disabled.
-In those cases, countable resources can’t exceed $3,750.
-Even then, the program excludes your home, one vehicle, retirement accounts, and burial funds from the count.
+The only exception is households in which every member is elderly or disabled.
+In those cases, there’s a $4,500 limit on countable resources — but even then, your home, one vehicle, retirement accounts, and burial funds are excluded from the count.

-For everyone else, and that’s the vast majority of applicants, food stamp asset limits simply don’t apply in Washington State.
+For everyone else, and that’s the vast majority of applicants, Washington State food stamps asset limits simply don’t apply.
 Eligibility comes down to your income, full stop.

 Food Stamp Eligibility in Washington State: Full Requirements